 COVID-19 refers to the virus that causes it as the “COVID-19 virus.”
 CO for corona, VI for virus, D for disease, and 19 for the year the outbreak was first recognized, late in 2019.
 Separately, the Coronavirus Study Group of the International Committee on Taxonomy of Viruses has named the new virus severe acute respiratory syndrome-related coronavirus 2, or SARS-CoV.

 COVID19 creates common symptoms like fever, cough, tiredness, or difficulty breathing.
 But in severe cases can cause pneumonia, chest pain or pressure, shortness of breath, loss of speech or movement, and kidney failure.
 People of any age, even children, can catch COVID-19.
 But it most commonly affects middle-aged and older adults with other pre-existent medical conditions, for example, heart disease, diabetes, or asthma.

 The human coronavirus transmission mode is person-to-person contact through respiratory water droplets generated by breathing, sneezing, coughing, singing etc, as well as contact with high touch areas.
 Touching of eyes, mouth or nose, can also contribute to the spreading of the virus.

 Remaining airborne longer than suspected

-The scientist community agrees that COVID-19 spreads via air droplets (>5–15μm) an aerosols (<5–15μm), which are released when an infected person sneezes, coughs or speaks.
+The scientific community agrees that COVID-19 spreads via air droplets (>5–15μm) and aerosols (<5–15μm), which are released when an infected person sneezes, coughs, or speaks.
 These air droplets could remain in the air for as long as three or four hours.
 The problem is the longer they stay suspended in the air and the greater likelihood that they will enter the human body and penetrate deeper into the lungs.